LBRYFoundation/lbry.org/docs/news/068-skate-yrself-clean/index.md

 ---
 author: reilly-smith
-title: 'Skate, Relax, Enjoy'
+title: "Skate, Relax, Enjoy"
-date: '2016-09-22 00:06:00'
+date: "2016-09-22 00:06:00"
-cover: 'skate-banner.png'
+cover: "skate-banner.png"
 ---

-This week, we're keeping it short and sweet with LBRY's first short film: *SKATE YRSELF CLEAN*.
+This week, we're keeping it short and sweet with LBRY's first short film: _SKATE YRSELF CLEAN_.

 Los Angeles-based actor-director Janna Jude paints a loving portrait of one Ricky Lee Robinson in her first documentary film.

-Part biography, part LCD Soundsystem music video, *SKATE* captures the American dream—and its obstacles—through the intimate character lens of a Floridian freestyle roller skater.
+Part biography, part LCD Soundsystem music video, _SKATE_ captures the American dream—and its obstacles—through the intimate character lens of a Floridian freestyle roller skater.
 He owns a floor cleaning business by day, shreds up the rink by night, and charms your pants off 24/7.

 ![SKATE YRSELF CLEAN](/img/news/skate-inline.png)